mikes-hacks/mxhelp/README.md

 find ~/mxhelp/mx* -type f -exec sed -i 's/'"$ipold"'/'"$IP"'/gI' {} \;
 find ~/mxhelp/mx* -type f -exec sed -i 's/'"$tgtold"'/'"$TGT"'/gI' {} \;
 ```

+# FAQ
+1. Why isn't this in Markdown?
+`One of my favorite features is double-click-and-paste-to-terminal.
+This makes it so easy to 'use' the scripts.
+When I added the markdown tags and colors, a lot of the content became indented with extra spacing.
+That made it more 'manual' to copy the script-lines.
+Leaving it as plain-text allows the mouse to quick-click and use the commands.`

 # Batch add your own scripts
 1. Rename your scripts to prefix 'mx'